uddipta-pro/uddipta-pro/README.md

 - 👋 Hi, I’m Uddipta
 - 👀 I’m interested in learning new technologies and ideas
 - 🌱 I’m currently learning different languages and frameworks for web development while pursuing my bachelors in Comp.
 Science Engg
-- 💞️ I’m looking to collaborate on any Web Dev project
 - 📫 How to reach me?
 Shoot me a message at : https://www.linkedin.com/in/uddipta-mahanta-a45866200/

 <!---